 Following countdown fireworks at 9pm, 10pm, and 11pm, the street party climaxes with the bells of Big Ben at midnight, and a dramatic fireworks display above Edinburgh Castle and from Calton Hill to herald in the New Year.
 This is followed by a joining of hands as the crowd sings Auld Lang Syne, a kissathon, and more partying into the wee wee hours both on the street and around the city.

 The festivities get going when the stages and screens go live at 9pm.
 Access is by street party ticket and booze is permitted so long as it is not in cans and glass containers.
 There are also some pay bars and food outlets within the street party area.
 Ticket pass-outs are not permitted (leaving the arena and trying to gain re-entry) and there is also no entry after 11pm.

-The headline event is the Concert in the Gardens (which you need a ticket for AS WELL AS a street party ticket) is headlined in 2012-13 by Simple Minds with support by Scottish indie band The View and Edinburgh band Bwani Junction.
+- Princes Street Gardens: Last but not least, the headline event in the 21st anniversary Hogmanay Street Party is the Concert in the Gardens (which you need a ticket for AS WELL AS a street party ticket) The concert is headlined in 2013-14 by Pet Shop Boys.

 In the past Hogmanay has been broadcast live on television by Sky News and the BBC have webcast the celebrations.

 In 2011/2012, there was a 1 hour live video stream starting at 11.30pm, with viewing limited to 20,000, on a first come/first served basis.
 The webcast was archived until Tuesday 2 January 2012, 11pm (GMT).

 You can also try and catch the celebrations on Edinburgh webcams although the feeds are usually unable to handle the spike in Hogmanay traffic.